-- The ability to maintain and benefit from our Clinical Research Collaboration Agreement with Drexel; - the results of clinical trials to be performed with PRO 140; - the time and costs involved in obtaining regulatory approvals, if any are sought; - whether or not we receive additional cash upon the exercise of our outstanding common stock warrants; - the ability to obtain funding under future licensing agreements, strategic partnerships, or other collaborative relationships, if any; - the costs of compliance with laws, regulations, or judicial decisions applicable to us; and - the costs of general and administrative infrastructure required to manage our business and protect corporate assets and shareholder interests.
+- the ability to maintain and benefit from our Clinical Trial Agreement with Drexel; - the costs and results of clinical trials we are undertaking or may in the future pursue with PRO 140; - the time and costs involved in obtaining regulatory approvals; - whether or not we receive additional cash upon the exercise of our outstanding common stock warrants; - whether or not we are able to obtain funding under future licensing agreements, strategic partnerships, or other collaborative relationships, if any; - the costs of compliance with laws, regulations, or judicial decisions applicable to us; and the costs of general and administrative infrastructure required to manage our business and protect corporate assets and shareholder interests.

-If our cash requirements differ from our current expectations, we will need to raise additional funds sooner than expected.
-If we fail to do so, we will need to scale back our business plans or may even be forced to discontinue our operations.
+If we fail to raise additional funds on a timely basis we will need to scale back our business plans or may even be forced to discontinue our operations.
 Our business, financial condition, and stock price would be negatively affected by any of these outcomes.